WalletConnect/walletconnect-docs/docs/advanced/migrating-from-v1.0.md

 #### For Web3Modal v1.0 integrations

-We recommend that you replace your existing integration with the latest versio of Web3Modal which you can find more docs [here](https://docs.walletconnect.com/2.0/web3modal/about).
+We recommend that you replace your existing integration with the latest version of Web3Modal, for which you can find more docs [here](https://docs.walletconnect.com/2.0/web3modal/about).

 If you still want to use Web3Modal v1.0 but just upgrade the WalletConnect ethereum-provider to v2.0 then you can update to the latest version available on NPM which you can find [here](https://npmjs.com/package/@walletconnect/ethereum-provider).